-From large-scale remodels to quick makeovers, Leu Interiors will create a functional space that reflects your personal style and fits your unique needs.
+From whole house remodels to one room makeovers, Leu Interiors will create a functional space that reflects your personal style and fits your unique needs.

-We are a full-service residential design company assisting clients with a wide range of challenges including architectural layouts, the selection of fixtures and finishes, builder collaboration, custom millwork design, and completing a functional, beautiful space with furniture and accessories.
-Becky Leu is the founder and interior designer of Leu Interiors, working closely with a trusted team of expert tradesmen to complete every job beautifully and professionally.
+Leu Interiors is a full-service residential design company assisting clients with a wide range of challenges including architectural layouts, the selection of fixtures and finishes, builder collaboration, custom millwork design, and completing a functional, beautiful space with furniture and accessories.
+As the founder and principal designer of Leu Interiors, I work closely with a carefully curated and trusted team of expert tradesmen to complete every job beautifully and professionally.

-Located in West Des Moines, our on-site work spans the Greater Des Moines metro.
-Leu Interiors' Online Design is available to anyone in the United States.
+Located in West Des Moines, Leu Interiors' on-site work spans the Greater Des Moines metro.
+Online Design is available to anyone in the United States.

 I received my BFA in Interior Design from the Iowa State University College of Design (CIDA Accredited).
 Shortly before graduation, I began my career as an interior design assistant at a high-end design + build firm in West Des Moines, IA.
 It was there that I worked my way up to lead interior designer and fully realized my love of collaborating directly with clients to create custom spaces that fit them in every way.
 It was the perfect job.
 So how did I get here?